-With their competence, creativity and drive, Björn Borg’s employees contribute to the development of the group and brand, and are essential to the company’s success.
-As an employer, Björn Borg tries to offer a stimulating work environment, where the management and staff work together to build an internal culture characterized by high ambitions, drive, and a strong passion for fashion and sports.
+With their competence, creativity and drive, Björn Borg’s employees contribute to the development of the brand and the Group and are essential to the company’s success.
+As an employer, Björn Borg wants to offer a stimulating work environment where management and staff together build a culture characterized by ambition, drive and a strong passion for fashion and sports.

-One of management’s top priorities is to provide current employees with opportunities for development, as well as to attract new employees with the rights skills to the organization.
-This is achieved by way of building an open and stimulating corporate culture, where employees can grow and develop on the job.
-In a growing group such as ours, with an ever-expanding number of markets, we rely on structure and standardized procedures- at the same time; we value and maintain our creativity.
+One of management’s top priorities is to provide current employees with development opportunities and attract new employees with the right skills to the organization.
+This is accomplished by building an open and stimulating corporate culture, where employees can grow on the job and develop.
+In a growing company, we also need structure and standardized routines – while still maintaining creativity.

-Björn Borg’s employees are usually highly skilled individuals with extensive industry experience, bringing their unique and diverse competencies in fashion and sports apparel from both Swedish and international fashion companies and retailers.
-Björn Borg employees have a strong interest in fashion and sports, and this is reflected in the strong internal company culture.
-In order to maintain a high level of innovation and creativity, inspiration is often sought out at various trade shows and international fashion events.
-The company also places great importance on creating an inspiring internal culture, where the driving force is to inspire people to feel active and attractive.
+Björn Borg’s employees are generally highly skilled with extensive industry experience, including from large Swedish and international apparel companies and retailers, as well as unique expertise in fashion and sports apparel.
+They share a great interest in fashion and sports, which is reflected in the strong culture.
+To sustain a high level of innovation and creativity in product development, inspiration is sought at trade shows and international fashion events.
+The company also places great importance on creating an inspiring culture internally, where the driving force is to inspire people to feel active and attractive.

 Shared values play an important unifying function for Björn Borg, with its extensive international business and network of partners, but also for the brand’s development.
 The values that define Björn Borg can be summarized as follows: Passion, Empowering, Winning Attitude, Bold and Magnetic.
 These five distinguish the way we work and all communication internally and externally.